Quannguyen-0512/Edu-Drone-/README.md

 After I got the drone flying, I had an idea: fly the drone at altitude, scan the ground below with a camera, and detect smoke and fire, then report back to a device by sending GPS coordinates.

 The drone flies a pre-mapped GPS route.
-A WiFi camera streams video to a YOLOv5 model that looks for smoke and fire.
+A camera streams video to the ground station, where a public YOLOv11 fire/smoke model runs on the GPU.
 When something is detected, the GPS coordinates and the frame that triggered the detection get sent to a human operator.
 The drone doesn't take any action on its own, it just reports.

 To make that happen, the first thing I needed was a drone that could fly steady, hold its position well, and stop drifting.